Jay-uw/meta-ads-health-dashboard/README.md

 <details>
   <summary><strong>🗓️ Updates Log</strong></summary>

+### 🗓️ November 12, 2025 - TikTok Scoring System Upgrade (v.2.2.0)
+To provide a more complete and stable TikTok Health Score, the scoring system has been updated to include performance based on **Views**.

+**New Metric Added to TikTok:**
+**Views** has been added as the fifth key parameter for the TikTok Health Score.
+You can now set a target for views.

+**New Fixed Weight System for TikTok:**
+The previous “goal-based weighting” system has been replaced with a **fixed dynamic weighting** system (similar to Meta Ads).
+This ensures that the importance of each metric remains consistent, instead of varying according to the targets entered.
+The Health Score is now more stable and predictable.

+**New TikTok Scoring Weights:**
+- 25%: Retention at 3s
+- 20%: Avg.
+Watch Time %
+- 20%: Completion Rate
+- 20%: Engagement Rate
+- 15%: Views

+**Smart Scoring (No Changes):**
+The dynamic scoring system remains the same: if a post is missing a data point (e.g., Views = N/A), its 15% weight is automatically redistributed among the other four metrics, allowing the post to be fairly rated on a total scale of 100.

+---

 ### 🗓️ November 7, 2025 - Meta Ads Scoring System Upgrade
 A major update has been implemented to unify scoring across **Engagement** and **Lead Generation** campaigns.